DevExpress/devextreme-documentation/concepts/05 Widgets/FileUploader/20 Upload Files/20 Server-Side Implementation in PHP/2 Chunk Upload.md

         try {
             // Checks whether the array of uploaded files exists
-            // Here, "file" is a string specified in the FileUploader's "name" option if(!isset($_FILES['file'])) {
+            // Here, "file" is a string specified in the FileUploader's "name" property if(!isset($_FILES['file'])) {
                 throw new Exception('File is not specified');
             }